Market Pulse Dual

 It is not a complete trading system.

-InpRSIPeriod / InpCCIPeriod: base periods for Pulse #1.
+InpRSIPeriod InpCCIPeriod: base periods of Pulse 1.

-Pulse #2 automatically uses periods ×5.
+Pulse 2 automatically uses longer periods.

 InpATRPeriod: ATR period.

-InpATRMAPeriod: ATR moving average period (energy baseline).
+InpATRMAPeriod: ATR average period energy baseline.

-InpWeightRSI / InpWeightCCI: RSI and CCI weights.
+InpWeightRSI InpWeightCCI: weights of RSI and CCI component.

-InpCCIScale: CCI normalization scale (default 50).
+InpCCIScale: CCI normalization scale default 50.

-InpDeadZone: neutral zone around zero (default 5).
+InpDeadZone: neutral zone around zero default 5.